RLTree/LabMateAI/docs/data_format.md

-# **LabMate Data Format Guide**
+# **LabMateAI Data Format Guide**

-This document provides an overview of the data format used by **LabMate** for storing and managing scientific tools.
+This document provides an overview of the data format used by **LabMateAI** for storing and managing scientific tools.
 The main data file is `tools.json`, which contains a structured list of tools along with their attributes such as name, category, features, cost, and description.

 ---